 We will determine your weekly benefit amount based on wages reported by your employer(s).
-The maximum weekly benefit amount is \$1,000 per week and the minimum is \$100 (unless you make less than an average of \$100 per week, then you will receive your full wage).
+The maximum weekly benefit amount is \$1,206 per week and the minimum is \$100 (unless you make less than an average of \$100 per week, then you will receive your full wage).
 You may receive up to 90 percent of your average weekly wage, depending on your income.
-A calculator to estimate your benefit payment is available at <a href="mailto:paycestimate-your-weekly-paycestimate-your-
+A calculator to estimate your benefit payment is available at paidleave.wa.gov/estimate-your-weekly-pay.